 Full Fact is a registered charity.
 We're funded by people like you, by charitable trusts, and by other funders.
 All the details are on this page.

 Our running costs consist mostly of paying staff and renting office space in London.
-In 2016 these were about £600,000 and in 2017 we expect our costs to reach around £800,000.
-We have the usual overheads of a small organisation, from computer equipment and internet connections to doing our accounts.
+We have the usual overheads of any organisation, from computer equipment and internet connections to doing our accounts.
 We are based in London so that we can meet with central government and major media outlets without the expense of constant travel.
 We'd like to thank everybody who donates and makes our work possible.

 We have rigorous safeguards in place at every level of our organisation to ensure our neutrality.
 These have been carefully constructed based on advice from our board and examples ranging from Amnesty International to the BBC.
 They include the cross-party board, fundraising safeguards, a conflict of interests policy, restrictions on staff political activity, feedback processes, operating guidelines, external reviews, and more.
 Most importantly, they include carefully recruiting staff who are sensitive to these issues.

 Ultimately, it is for our audience to judge for themselves whether we succeed—we would encourage readers to judge our individual fact checks and our body of work as a whole.
 We provide links to all sources so that you can check what we’ve said for yourself.